Gregg Wallace’s ‘jaw-dropping’ comment that made Melanie Sykes quit TV

 Sykes wrote in her book: ‘‘The MasterChef experience continued to be an eye-opener and some unprofessional behaviour on set was jaw-dropping.”

-Writing in Illuminated, Wallace told Sykes, who has been on screens since the 1990s, that appearing on Celebrity MasterChef would help her career.
+Writing in Illuminated, Sykes, who has been on screens since the 1990s, said that Wallace told her appearing on Celebrity MasterChef would help her career.

 “I didn’t know what to say, so I smiled and said ‘Yes,’ but I was really thinking, ‘Yes, you have finally helped me decide to end my television career once and for all,’” Sykes wrote, adding: “I was done.”